Birka: Written accounts

-The Varangian trade stations in Russia suffered a serious decline at roughly the same date.

 Rimbert's description

 In Vita Ansgari ("The life of Ansgar") monk and later archbishop of Hamburg-Bremen Rimbert gives the first known description of Birka.
 The town was the center of Catholic missionary activities in the 9th century Sweden.
 Rimbert's interests were in the Christian faith, not so much in the Swedish geopolicy, so his descriptions of Birka remain approximate at best.

 Bridgehead of Christian missionaries

 This is how it all started in 829: